RzgarHosseini/R-CBN/README.md

 ### iii) Real Data
 The real genomic data are obtained from the TCGA dataset that includes genomic profiles of cancer patients belonging to 15 different cancer types.

+Real Data folder contains two subfolders:

-Thus, in this folder, 15 files each corresponding to one the 15 cancer types are included.
+1. **Genotypes**: In this subfolder 15 files each corresponding to one the 15 cancer types are included.
 Each of these files store a binary matrix with 10 columns corresponding to the 10 most frequently mutated driver genes in each cancer type.
-The number of rwos represent the number of patients, and so it differs across cancer types.
+The number of rows represent the number of samples (patients), and so it differs across cancer types.

+2. **Genenames**: In this subfolder 15 files each corresponding to one the 15 cancer types are included.
+Each of these files lists the name of the 10 most frequently mutated genes for each cancer type.

 ## References